steadybit/docs-public/install-and-configure/install-agents-legacy/architecture.md

 ---

 # Architecture

 {% hint style="warning" %}
-This documentation covers the architecture of the **legacy** agent.
+This documentation covers the architecture of the **legacy** Agent.
 Only use it in case you still run the legacy Agent.

 Otherwise, please refer to [this section](/install-and-configure/install-outpost-agent/outpost-agent-architecture.md) instead to see the Agent architecture.